Learning Maono Link Software

 Step 3: Wait for automatic pairing.
 After the receiver is connected successfully, the indicator light will stop flashing.

-6. Firmware Updates
+6. Firmware Update

 Select the options icon in the top-right corner to open the menu.
 Tap "Firmware Update" here to check for new firmware versions.